FredrikHedman/CVSS/DESCRIPTION.rst

 site-packages.
 To get this up and running for the first time take the following steps:

-  * Make sure you have at least version 3.3 of Python installed.
+  * Make sure you have at least version 2.7 or 3.3 of Python installed.

+  * Install pip in your virtual environment if it is no already there.
+    For details [see.](https://pip.pypa.io/en/latest/installing.html)
+    From version Python 3.4 it is already in place.

     * Using for example version 3.4 create your own virtual environment and activate it (the prompt changes after activation)

       $ pyvenv-3.4 ~/tmp/venv
       $ source venv/bin/activate
       (venv) $ deactive                     # does what is says...
       $ source venv/bin/activate

-  * Install pip in your virtual environment if it is no already there.
-    For details [see.](https://pip.pypa.io/en/latest/installing.html)
-    From version Python 3.4 it is already in place.
+    * With version 2.7 first install virtualenv and then create your own virtual environment and activate it (the prompt changes after activation).
+Make sure that setuptools and pip are updated.

+      $ virtualenv-2.7 ~/venv/venv27
+      $ . ~/venv/venv27/bin/activate
+      (venv27) $ pip install -U setuptools
+      (venv27) $ pip install -U pip

   * Finally download and install the required packages and do a quick test